Rupnagar district: Location

-Towns and villages

-Rupnagar district, included in the Rupnagar Division of Punjab falls between north latitude 30°-32' and 31°-24' and east longitude 76°-18' and 76°-55'.
-Rupnagar (formerly known as Ropar) town, the district headquarters is 42 km from Chandigarh, the state capital.
-The district adjoins Nawanshahar, Mohali, and Fatehgarh Sahib Districts of Punjab.
-The district comprises four Tehsils, Rupnagar, Anandpur Sahib, Chamkaur Sahib and Nangal and includes 617 villages and 6 towns: Rupnagar, Chamkaur Sahib, Anandpur Sahib, Morinda, Kiratpur Sahib and Nangal.
-All the towns except Chamkaur Sahib have railway connections.
-The Satluj river passes close to the towns of Nangal, Rupnagar, and Anandpur Sahib.
-Shekhian Mohalla is a famous old central part of Ropar city in the hold of migrated Hindu and Sikh population.
-Before partition inhibited by Muslim Kakkay Sheikhs of Ropar (also known Kakkay Abbasi).
-Now, this is a great trade hub of Ropar city.

-Ghanauli is also Another Famous village of Ropar: Because of Freedom fighter Harnam Singh Kavishar, this village comes to the top list in British Raj.

 Climate

 The climate of Rupnagar District is characterized by its general dryness (except in the south-west monsoon season), hot summer, and bracingly cold winter.
 The year may be divided into four seasons.
 The period from about the middle of November to February is the cold season.
 This is followed by the summer season from March to about the end of June.
 The south-west monsoon season commences late in June and continues up to about the middle of September.
 The period from mid-September to the middle of November constitute the post-monsoon or transition season.
 The temperature ranges from a minimum of 4 °C in winter to 45 °C in summer.
 May and June are generally hottest months and December and January are the coldest months.
 The relative humidity is high, averaging about 70 percent during monsoon.
 The average annual rainfall in the district is 775.6 mm.
 About 78 percent of the annual rainfall is received during the period from June to September.
 The soils of the District vary in texture generally from loam to silty clay loam except along the Sutlej River and where some sandy patches may be found.
 Chamkaur Sahib and Kharar blocks have sodic soils.
 The soils of Anandpur Sahib and Rupnagar blocks are undulating.